 The elements required in all states for this tort include the negligence of the defendant and the emotional injury to the plaintiff.
 Depending on the state, the facts of an NIED claim must adhere to either the "impact" rule, the "zone of danger" rule, or the "foreseeability" rule in order for it to be valid.
 Here's how the NIED personal injury case rules vary across states:

-- Zone of Danger Rule - The plaintiff was in a specific "zone of danger" and at risk of physical harm, causing fear.
+- Zone of Danger Rule: The plaintiff was in a specific "zone of danger" and at risk of physical harm, causing fear.
 Note that actual physical contact with the plaintiff need not occur.

 NIED Claims and State Laws

-State courts have very different interpretations of negligent infliction of emotional distress, and most limit the use of this tort.
-Some states address NIED through statute, but typically only to provide immunity to certain people (such as police officers or fire fighters).
-The rules and parameters for what constitutes a valid NIED claim (and whether it even stands as its own tort) are shaped by the state courts.
+State courts have very different interpretations of negligent infliction of emotional distress.
+Most jurisdictions limit the use of this tort.
+Some states address NIED through statute (civil code).
+But this is typically only to provide immunity to certain people, such as police officers or firefighters.
+The rules and parameters for what constitutes a valid NIED claim are shaped by state courts.

-One of the most important precedents was established with the California Supreme Court's 1968 Dillon v.
-Legg ruling, which was the first to award damages for NIED as a stand-alone tort.
-The Court in this case ruled in favor of a plaintiff who suffered emotional distress from witnessing a relative's death; in a persuasive context, it has been cited numerous times in other states' courts since.
+One of the most important precedents was established with the California Supreme Court's Dillon v.
+Legg (1968) ruling.
+It was the first to award damages for NIED as a stand-alone tort.
+The Court, in this case, ruled in favor of a plaintiff who suffered emotional distress.
+The plaintiff suffered harm from witnessing a relative's death.
+In a persuasive context, it has been cited numerous times in other states' courts since.

 The following are examples of state NIED laws, as established through the courts:

-- Kansas - Plaintiff's injury must fall within the definition of "physical injury," which does not include common symptoms of PTSD, in order to qualify as a valid NIED claim.
+- Kansas: The plaintiff's injury must fall within the definition of "physical injury" in order to qualify as a valid NIED claim.
 Also, the injury must appear within a short span of time after the alleged emotional disturbance.

-- California - Negligent conduct that causes plaintiff to reasonably fear for his or her safety may sue for the resulting shock and nervous distress, even in the absence of actual impact.
+- California: Negligent conduct must cause the plaintiff to reasonably fear for their safety.
+The plaintiff may sue for the resulting shock and nervous distress, even in the absence of actual impact.